 A stunning girl's name, Eliza is a nod to Eliza Bryant, the daughter of a free woman of colour who established the Cleveland Home for elderly coloured people, after helping former slaves get their lives together in Cleveland, Ohio.

-This name speaks to nature and peace, Forest Steven Whitaker is an American actor, producer, director, and activist who won many awards and accolades.
+if you love trees and spending time in woodland, this beautiful name speaks to nature and peace.
+Forest Steven Whitaker is an American actor, producer, director, and activist who won many awards and accolades.

 Jesse Owens, short for James Cleveland Owens, gives your mini-athlete the perfect nickname.
 Jesse Owens was an American track and field athlete who won four Olympic gold medals.